menu

 Occupations and Workforce

-When you are in Fowler, you'll notice that it is more blue-collar than most other communities in America.
-100.00% of Fowler’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Fowler is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fowler is a town of farmers, fishers, or foresters, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Fowler who work in farm management occupations (55.00%), office and administrative support (0.00%), and sales jobs (0.00%).

 Setting & Lifestyle